Glossary of Retirement

 Income Drawdown

-A pension annuity which pays an income for life whilst providing the potential to benefit from investment returns.
-The income payable can go down as well as up.
+An annuity that pays an income for life while providing potential to benefit from investment returns.
+Income can go down as well as up.

 J